All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Lipolysis stimulation: GH activates hormone-sensitive lipase in fat cells, releasing stored fatty acids into the bloodstream for oxidation.

 • Insulin antagonism: GH reduces insulin's lipogenic (fat-storing) effect in adipose tissue while maintaining insulin's anabolic effect in muscle.
-This partitioning effect shifts nutrient utilization toward muscle and away from fat storage.
+This partitioning effect shifts nutrient use toward muscle and away from fat storage.

-• Muscle preservation: During caloric deficit, elevated GH helps maintain lean muscle mass, which sustains basal metabolic rate and prevents the metabolic slowdown associated with muscle loss during dieting.
+• Muscle preservation: During caloric deficit, improved GH helps maintain lean muscle mass, which sustains basal metabolic rate and prevents the metabolic slowdown associated with muscle loss during dieting.

 Heat Shock Proteins: Cellular Maintenance Crews